Falmouth-Games-Academy/comp150-cpd/README.md

 ## Week 4
 This weeks problem came in the way of the academic essay, the topic that I picked was localisation, and my question compared this process for both games and normal software, as this topic is more heavily discussed with regards to normal software, there is very little material that can be used for the video games side, which means that I will not be able to form a solid argument unless I find some more evidence to support my arguments, so to overcome this problem I will look at more the information sources avalabile to me and find somre more evidence.

+## Week 5
+This weeks challenge came from 160 with the introduction of sql databases, as I have not done anything like this before